Netflix Pushes Past 158.3M Global Streaming Subs as New OTT Rivals Emerge | Light Reading

 Jeff Baumgartner, Senior Editor, Light Reading

-Netflix Q3 subscriber and financial results were mostly in-line, but the OTT video giant warned of "modest headwind" to near-term growth as companies such as Disney, WarnerMedia and Apple prepare to launch new subscription streaming services.
+Netflix Q3 subscriber and financial results were mostly in line with expectations, but the OTT video giant warned of "modest headwind" to near-term growth as companies such as Disney, WarnerMedia and Apple prepare to launch new subscription streaming services.

 Netflix added 6.77 million paid global streaming subs in Q3, up 21.4% year-over-year, extending that total to 158.33 million.
 Netflix, which said the total paid net adds in Q3 were a record for the period, was expecting about 7 million sub adds worldwide in Q3.